-As a dream expert who does media interviews, I’m asked about dreams about future events (precognitive dreams) and how to distinguish them from ordinary dreams.
-The subject came up during my interview on the Christine Upchurch show.
+When I went public as a teacher of dream interpretation, I didn’t expect the #1 question I’d get would be about dreaming of future events — precognitive dreams — and how to distinguish them from ordinary dreams.
+The subject came up during my interviews on Coast to Coast AM and the Christine Upchurch Show.

 Short answer: look for personal symbolism and rule out other possibilities.
 And pay attention to how vivid and emotional the dream is.
 Precognitive dreams that warn of imminent emergencies or flowering possibilities usually jolt you pretty good.
 They feel different than other dreams.

 More often than not, precognitive dreams preview mundane events in life, such as what you hear on the news or talk about in conversation.
 Some people who have these dream experiences ask why dreams would bother showing something seemingly unimportant, and my answer is two part: